KEEGAN

 The Mission Continues

-KEEGAN's raison d'etre is to soak up knowledge and inspiration from a broad range of genres and art forms, through a continual cycle of deep dives, whilst retaining the influences of the hip-hop culture and the cyberpunk genre that first inspired him.
+KEEGAN's raison d'etre is to absorb a broad range of genres and art forms, through a continual cycle of deep dives, whilst retaining the influences of the cultures and genres that first inspired him.

-In recent years he has begun to study the art of storytelling and sequential images, which he hopes will allow him to deliver stronger narratives in his work.
+He has begun to study the art of storytelling through sequential images, which will allow him to deliver stronger narratives in his work.

-Investigations into art history fuel the development of his aesthetic and content, and exploring philosophies of Nihilism, Stoicism and Existentialism will manifest as hot takes in future works.
+Investigations into art history fuel a growing understanding of Nihilism, Stoicism and Existentialism, which will also manifest as hot takes in future works.

-KEEGAN connects with people at his exhibitions, pop-ups, and on Instagram.
+KEEGAN connects at exhibitions, pop-ups, and on Instagram.

-He interivews his peers about their own journies on YouTube.
+He interviews peers about their creative journey on YouTube.

 KEEGAN meeting a supporter at a pop-up @ Printworks in 2018.